Policy Number: 3010

 PURPOSE AND PHILOSOPHY

 American Leadership Academy believes that school attendance has a direct impact on a student’s level of academic achievement.
 Regular student attendance and participation in class leads to a successful learning experience.
 Research supports the fact that attendance is crucial to improving student achievement.
 On-time attendance is a critical starting point for high levels of student achievement.
 The opportunities lost through student absence and tardiness leave learning gaps that are difficult to fill.
-It is primarily the responsibility of the student to achieve daily, punctual attendance as directed by the Utah Compulsory Education Act, Utah Code 53A-11 (101-103) and Administrative Rules R277-438 and 607.
+It is primarily the responsibility of the student to achieve daily, punctual attendance.

 American Leadership Academy recognizes that attendance is a student-parent-school responsibility.
 We strive to work together with students, teachers and parents in educating and motivating our students to consistently attend the appropriate classes to meet the state requirements to graduate from ALA with all attendance issues resolved.
 If intervention is necessary it is our goal to address the issue quickly and return the student to class to complete all necessary requirements to obtain academic credit.